 Added to the Hudayriyat lineup in 2023 is a mountain biking circuit, Trail X MTB.

-Covering 15-kilometres and 4 different circuits, the track is open 5:00 AM to midnight.
+Covering 15 kilometres and four different circuits, the track is open 5:00 AM to midnight.
 The bike hire shops for track cycling also stock the mountain bikes for this new circuit; use of the circuit is free.

 2. Yas Marina Circuit